richrdkng/github-template/.github/ISSUE_TEMPLATE/04_STYLE_CHANGE.md

 ---
 name: "\U0001f3a8 Code Style"
-about: Code style changes (whitespaces, formatting, missing semi-colons, etc) that do not affect the meaning of the code.
+about: Code style changes (whitespaces, formatting, missing semicolons, etc) that do not affect the meaning of the code.
 title: 'style(scope?): SHORT, IMPERATIVE, tense description of the change'
 labels: 'enhancement'
 assignees: ''